STEVE INSKEEP, Host:

-MR. KUMAR: It's things like that.
+KUMAR: It's things like that.
 I mean it's all these things that brought it together that makes Gold unique.

-KESTENBAUM: So imagine were on Earth.
+KESTENBAUM: So imagine we're on Earth.
 We get to rewind the clock and lay out history again.
 Maybe it goes a different way.
 Do you think it would go a different way?
 Or do you think, you know, probably again humans would settle on Gold?

-KESTENBAUM: Today, of course, we dont use Gold as money.
-We just use paper -which burns, can be found anywhere but it doesnt kill you.
+KESTENBAUM: Today, of course, we don't use Gold as money.
+We just use paper - which burns, can be found anywhere but it doesn't kill you.

-Im Jacob Goldstein.
+GOLDSTEIN: I'm Jacob Goldstein.

-KESTENBAUM: Im David Kestenbaum, NPR News.
+KESTENBAUM: I'm David Kestenbaum, NPR News.

 INSKEEP: You're listening to MORNING EDITION from NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.